fake-name/ReadableWebProxy/README.md

 all links on the page to point to internal addresses, so following a link points to the proxied version of the file, rather then the original.

 ---

+While the above was the original scope, the project has mutated heavily.
+At this point, it has a complete web spider and archives entire websites to local storage.
+Additionally, multiple versions of each page are kept, with a overall rolling refresh of the entire database at configurable intervals (configurable on a per-domain, or global basis).

+---